oualidhassani/MeteoApp/README.md

    flutter pub get
    ```

-4. Add your OpenWeatherMap API key:
-   - Open the file `lib/WeatherDetailPage.dart`.
-   - Replace the placeholder `f8df26a2a66091da931420015e6c7d33` with your own API key.

-5. Run the app on an emulator or connected device:
+4. Run the app on an emulator or connected device:
    ```bash
    flutter run
    ```